TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 10/John 10.36.md

 ---

-say ye of him, whom the Father sanctified and sent into the world, Thou blasphemest; because I said, I am [the] Son of God?
+do you say of him whom the Father sanctified and sent into the world, 'You blaspheme,' because I said, 'I am the Son of God?'